 One thing that I can assure you with utmost confidence is the fact that – you are no longer safe.
-I say so not in terms of your financial status, but in the way you browse Internet.
+I say so not in terms of your financial status, but in the way you browse the Internet.
 Your every single browsing activity is traceable.
 So, the question arises – How to stay safe while browsing?
 The answer is to use Virtual Private Networks aka VPN to get the best browsing experience.

 Defining Virtual Private Networks (VPN)